Night Wings

 “When I hear you sing, Yagrin,” says Balshown, “I understand why someone would give up being Jiku.”

-“Tell us how it feels to create such a song!”
+“How does it feel to create such a song!”

 With great effort I respond in words instead of song.

-“When I speak as a Jiku, with a deep inner strenth, my words are filled with emotional energy.”
+“When I speak as a Jiku, with a deep inner strength, my words are filled with emotional energy.”

-“Other people are touched by the words and energy, and feel connected to me.”
+“I meet others who are touched by my words and energy, and feel connected to me, but only for a moment.”

 “This creates a lasting connection between us.”